mjohnson518/mjohnson518/README.md

 ### Hi there 👋🏻

 I'm a Sustainability Professional & Python Developer.
 I enjoy working on challenges related to GhG Accounting, Environmental Markets & the Global Energy Transition.
-You can see what I am currently up to on my personal site [here][1].
+You can find out more about me on my personal site [here][1].

 ## 👨🏼‍💻 Active Side-Projects